Isabelle Adjani: Acting career

 After minor roles in several films, she enjoyed modest success in the 1974 film La Gifle (The Slap), which François Truffaut saw.
-He immediately cast her in her first major role in his The Story of Adèle H. (1975) which he had finished writing five years prior.
-Critics praised her performance, with the American critic Pauline Kael describing her acting talents as "prodigious".
+He immediately cast her in her first major role in The Story of Adèle H. (1975), a project that he had finished writing five years prior but had waited to cast the right actress for the part.
+Critics unanimously praised her performance, with the American critic Pauline Kael describing her acting talents as "prodigious".

 Only 19 when she made the film, Adjani was nominated for the Academy Award for Best Actress in a Leading Role, becoming the youngest Best Actress nominee at the time (a record she held for almost 30 years).
 She quickly received offers for roles in Hollywood films, such as Walter Hill's 1978 crime thriller The Driver.
 She had previously turned down the chance to star in films like The Other Side of Midnight.
 She had described Hollywood as a "city of fiction" and said, "I'm not an American.
 I didn't grow up with that will to win an award."
 Truffaut on the other hand said, "France is too small for her.
 I think Isabelle is made for American cinema."
 She agreed to make The Driver because she was an admirer of Hill's first film Hard Times.
 Adjani said:

 I think he is wonderful, very much in the tradition of Howard Hawks, lean and spare.
 The story is contemporary but also very stylized, and the roles that Ryan and I play are like Bogart and Bacall.
 We are both gamblers in our souls and we do not show our emotions or say a lot.
 For us, talk is cheap.
 I am really quite a mysterious girl in this film, with no name and no background.
 And I must say that it is restful not to have a life behind me; this way, I don't have to dig deep to play the part.
 All I know is that life for me is gambling and I am a loser.
 I have what people call a poker face.

 The film was seen more than 1.1 million times in Adjani's native France but did not do as well in the US.